yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

 ]
 ```

-When you don't need any default and want to fully customize your key bindings, use `keymap`:
+When you don't need any default and want to fully customize your key bindings, use `keymap`, for example:

 ```toml
 [manager]